Senior military officials and lawmakers are sending a clear two-word message to the Defense Department acquisition community: Go faster.

 Increasingly the military services are interpreting that order, along with legislation loosening procurement restrictions, to mean adoption of a modular open systems approach to acquisition.

 “There’s not a day that goes by when our commandant doesn’t tell us to go faster,” Maj.
 Gen. Niel Nelson, Assistant Deputy Commandant for Combat Development & Integration and Deputy Chief of Marine Corps Combat Development Command, said.

 “We really believe that open architecture is where we want to go in the future,” Nelson said Oct.
-19 at sister publication Defense Daily’s 10th annual Open Architecture Summit, held at the National Press Club in Washington, D.C.
+19 at Defense Daily’s 10th annual Open Architecture Summit, held at the National Press Club in Washington, D.C.
 “We’re driving it into our requirements documents.”

 The Marine Corps is working to divest legacy systems it can’t fix or upgrade, Nelson said.
 It then will require that all new systems be built with open interfaces into which new and emerging technologies like sensors and processors can be plugged with minimal integration time and cost.

 He held up the Joint Light Tactical Vehicle as a model of open architecture (OA) design.
 Not only is it built on a set of requirements common to both the Army and Marine Corps, but it was built with a “digital backbone” that adheres to the Army’s VICTORY architecture into which new electronic components can be plugged.

 “That’s the way of the future,” Nelson said.
 “It takes so long to get something that we want to be able to upgrade it, fix it and do different things with it.”

 In fiscal 2015, the Air Force conducted a survey and found only about 20 percent of its information technology (IT) systems were OA-based.
 The remaining 80 percent represents legacy systems designed and built in the past, Air Force Maj.
 Gen. Sarah Zabel, the service’s director of IT Acquisition Process Development, said at the summit.